 The keyboard comes with a pre-loaded demo mode (remember those?
 Oh, Casio).
 He presses the button, and mimes playing a happy tune.
 He’s enjoying himself, having fun, no harm done.
 A guy wanders up, watches him, impressed, and then collapses into self-righteous anger as he realises Peter is not, in fact, playing the keyboard, only miming.
 This guy then becomes a running joke, following Peter around all episode, shouting ‘Hey, you’re a phoney!
 This guy’s a GREAT BIG FAT PHONEY!’

 Questionable use of pop-culture to illustrate my point aside, this is what imposter syndrome feels like, to me.
-It feels like an angry, disappointed dude with a megaphone trailing around after you on a twenty-four seven basis, shouting about your failures to anyone who will hear.
+It feels like an angry, disappointed dude with a megaphone trailing around after you, shouting about your failures to anyone who will hear.
 That guy is, in reality, your subconscious, I think, working through the fear that inevitably comes with being a creative person who gives birth to things out in public, onto the big wide world stage, the logical progression of which is critique, both good and bad.

 But don’t let my take on this lead you in anyway.
 I asked my friends, peers and followers on Twitter to describe how it felt in a single sentence,